 Mrs Overton is not fee-assured which means that you will be asked to pay the difference between the level paid by the insurer and the fee charged.
-This difference is termed the shortfall.
+This difference is termed the shortfall or excess.

 Mrs Overton has set her fees at a level that allows her to continue to provide first class care.
 Her fees cover your appointment, room rental, rental of the ultrasound machine and the back-up of professional medical secretaries Maxine Taylor and Sharon Barnett.

 How much do I pay if I am using private medical insurance?